-The home is registered with Guernsey’s Health and Social Care Department (HSCD) as a twenty-five-bedded residential home for people who are elderly.
+The home is registered with Guernsey’s Health and Social Care Department (HSCD) as a thirty-five-bedded residential home for vulnerable residents.
 The home is inspected by HSCD on an annual basis, the inspections comprise an annual announced inspection, this is a full inspection that is arranged with the home, the other is an unannounced inspection whereby the inspection visits the home without any prior notice being given.
 Reports received from the inspector have consistently been positive.

 Accommodation and facilities

 Le Platon currently provides 35 bedrooms, all rooms are single occupancy with the majority of the rooms having en-suite facilities.
 All rooms are furnished and have as standard a nurse call and TV point.

 Residents are encouraged to personalise their room with small items of furniture, ornaments, pictures and photographs.
 To assist residents we will if requested arrange the removal of standard items of furniture from their room.

 The home has two lounges for residents use and for the provision of activities.
 There is also a dining room on the ground floor, this is where the main meal of the day is served.
 It provides residents with the opportunity to get together and socialize during mealtimes.
 We acknowledge that not all residents would want to have their meals in the dining room.
 In such situations we will arrange for meals to be served in the residents own room.

 The home has an area outside where residents can sit and enjoy the sunshine and the company of others.

 Assisted baths, showers and toilets are also available throughout the home.
 There are two lifts and both are suitable for people using a wheelchair.
 The home also has a wide range of specialised equipment to assist with the care of residents, such as hoists, pressure relieving mattresses, suction apparatus, nebulisers etc.